gardener/gardener/docs/concepts/gardenlet.md

 which is responsible for managing pods and containers on its particular node.
 Decentralizing the responsibility to the kubelet has the advantage that the overall system is scalable.
-Gardener achieves the same for cluster management by using a **gardenlet** as primary "agent" on every seed cluster, and is only responsible for shoot clusters located in its particular seed cluster:
+Gardener achieves the same for cluster management by using a **gardenlet** as а primary "agent" on every seed cluster, and is only responsible for shoot clusters located in its particular seed cluster:

 ![Counterparts in the Gardener Architecture and the Kubernetes Architecture](images/gardenlet-architecture-similarities.png)